What if the key to calming your mind wasn’t in words or actions, but in the simple vibration of your own breath?

 Sound and breathwork are two of the most accessible and potent tools for regulating the nervous system.

-Bee breath is often recommended for insomnia, high blood pressure, and stress relief because of its ability to slow the heart rate and quiet the mind.
+Bee breath is often recommended for insomnia, high blood pressure, and stress relief due to its ability to slow the heart rate and calm the mind.

 How to Practice Bhramari Pranayama